hanabi/hanabi.github.io/Reference.md

 ### The Occupied Play Clue & The Occupied Finesse (OPC)

 - If a clue could be given by multiple players, who should give the clue?
 If some players have known-playable cards and other players have nothing to do, then it makes the most sense to leave the clue for the players who have nothing to do.
-- If someone gives a clue with a globally-known playable card in their hand and this forces the next player to have nothing to do, this is bad teamwork - unless there was a reason!
+- If someone gives a clue with a globally-known playable card in their hand and forces the next player to have nothing to do, this is bad teamwork - unless there was a reason!
 - When this occurs, the clue should do one "extra" thing:
   - If the clue would normally be interpreted as a *Save Clue*, then it transforms into a *Play Clue*.
   - If the clue would normally be interpreted as a *Play Clue* or a *Prompt*, then it transforms into a *Finesse*.